Dos Manos Peru Travel

 The best time to visit Peru depends completely on which part of the country you plan on exploring.
-Peru can be divided into three main areas when it comes to the country’s average climate: the coast, the Amazon Jungle and the Andes Mountains – the latter of which being the location of Machu Picchu.
-When is the best time to Visit Peru?
+Peru can be divided into three main areas when it comes to the country’s average climate: the coast, the Amazon Jungle, and the Andes Mountains – the latter of which is the location of Machu Picchu.
+When is the best time to visit Peru?
 A month-by-month Guide.

-As a result, it’s hard to give an exact idea of the average weather in Peru as it varies significantly across the country; this country covers around 1.285 million square kilometres, making it just a bit smaller than the state of Alaska.
+As a result, it’s hard to give an exact idea of the average weather in Peru, as it varies significantly across the country.
+Peru covers around 1.285 million square kilometres, making it just a bit smaller than the state of Alaska.

-But there are distinct variations in weather and temperatures between the different parts of Peru, meaning there are certain months when it’s better to visit a particular region.
+But there are distinct variations in weather and temperatures across different parts of Peru, so there are certain months when it’s better to visit a particular region.

 Weather in Peru month by month